ºÚÁÏÍø¹ÙÍø

 For the 2025 school year, there is 1 public school serving 62 students in The Dayton School District.

-ºÚÁÏÍø¹ÙÍø Schools in The Dayton School District have a diversity score of 0.26, which is less than the Ohio public school average of 0.53.
+ºÚÁÏÍø¹ÙÍø School in The Dayton School District have an average math proficiency score of 50% (versus the Ohio public school average of 55%).

 Minority enrollment is 94% of the student body (majority Black), which is more than the Ohio public school average of 34% (majority Black).